8 CFR 103.2

 (4) Oath.
 Any required oath may be administered by an immigration officer or person generally authorized to administer oaths, including persons so authorized by Article 136 of the Uniform Code of Military Justice.

 (5) Translation of name.
 If a document has been executed in an anglicized version of a name, the native form of the name may also be required.

 (6) Where to file.
 All benefit requests must be filed in accordance with the form instructions.

-(iii) Rejected benefit requests.
-A benefit request which is rejected will not retain a filing date.
-There is no appeal from such rejection.
+(ii) A benefit request which is rejected will not retain a filing date.
+A benefit request will be rejected if it is not: